 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Bring on the tough stuff - there’s not just one right answer.

-- What would have happened if Rinaldi had kissed Frederic after Frederic was wounded?
-Why does he stop when he’s about to?
-Would Frederic have stopped him if he continued?
+What significance is there when Rinaldi kisses Frederic after Frederic was wounded?
 What can you find in the text that supports your point?

 What might the novel look like from Catherine’s perspective?
 (Remember, she is dead.)
 Do we feel like we get a clear picture of her from Frederic?
 Would she be a more or less reliable narrator than Frederic?